 5. Use a Data Recovery Software

-If none of the above methods work, it’s time to use a data recovery software.
+If none of the above methods work, it’s time to use a data recovery software for Mac.
 However, there’s a sea of these apps on Mac, some of which deliver mediocre results, at best.
 Others can even infect your computer with malware.

 To come with the best recommendation, we have tested a dozen of recovery apps and paid attention to the following metrics: